Why are people so infatuated with Marrakech?

 2. Marvel at the Koutoubia Mosque

 The Koutoubia Mosque is a landmark in Marrakech, and you might find it helpful to look for if you get lost.
 It is the tallest mosque in Marrakech, and towers over the constant activity underneath it, faithfully reminding the people of the city to attend to their religious duties.
-The Koutoubia mosque was built in the 12th century, and you’ll find it to be an incredible display of Moroccan architecture.
+The Almohad dynasty built the Koutoubia mosque in the 12th century, and you’ll find it to be an incredible display of Moroccan architecture.

 3. Visit the Saadian Tombs